Introduction

 If you have a complaint:

-• Contact us and tell us about your complaint.
-We will do our best to resolve it quickly and fairly.
+- Contact us and tell us about your complaint.
+We will take reasonable steps to resolve it quickly and fairly.

 Mailing Address: